What is GEO? The Complete Guide to Generative Engine Optimization

 For a full breakdown of where these strategies diverge and where they overlap, read GEO vs SEO: What Changes When AI Answers the Query?.

-Key takeaway: GEO and SEO complement each other, but AI answers cite only 3-5 sources per query versus 10 organic results on a SERP — making citation competition significantly fiercer.
+GEO and SEO complement each other, but AI answers cite only 3 to 5 sources per query versus 10 organic results on a SERP — making citation competition significantly fiercer.

 How to start with GEO

-Start GEO by auditing your current AI visibility, unblocking AI crawlers, and restructuring your top 5 pages for extractability — in that order.
+Start GEO by auditing your current AI visibility, unblocking AI crawlers, restructuring your top pages for extractability, building cross-platform consistency, and publishing original data — in that order.

 GEO can feel overwhelming because it spans content strategy, technical configuration, and brand positioning.
 Here is a practical sequence for getting started, ordered by impact.